-Digby became a fulltime jazzman in 1977 after twelve years as a qualified librarian in Southend-on-Sea working night by exhausting night in everything from local soul and dance bands to avant-garde jazz ensembles in Southend and all over his home-county of Essex.
-In 1971 he formed his first ‘Half Dozen’ to play his preferred music – Swing and Dixieland – and from 1973 began working his way up the professional ladder as a junior partner in established jazz bands led by Hugh Rainey, David ‘Eggy’ Ley, Eric Silk, Keith Nichols, Ron Russell and Lennie Hastings.
+Digby Fairweather became a fulltime jazzman in 1977 after twelve years as a qualified librarian in Southend-on-Sea working night by exhausting night in everything from local soul and dance bands to avant-garde jazz ensembles in Southend and all over his home-county of Essex.
+In 1971 he formed his first ‘Half Dozen’ to play his preferred music – Swing and Dixieland – and from 1973 began working his way up the ladder as a junior partner in established jazz bands led by professionally qualified musicians including Hugh Rainey, David ‘Eggy’ Ley and Eric Silk and later with Keith Nichols, Ron Russell and Lennie Hastings.
 He was also privileged to work with trumpeter Alex Welsh’s band (frequently as Welsh’s deputy) and recorded his first album with Welsh’s band in 1974.
 “Alex was a dear man” says Digby ” – and very much an adviser as well as a musical promoter for me.
 I’ll never forget him”.

-In late 1999 Fairweather replaced the late and legendary British trumpeter Kenny Baker in his ‘Best of British Jazz’ package (alongside trombonist Don Lusher from 2000-2006) and continued to co-lead the ‘Great British Jazz Band’ (founded with his close friend the late trombonist Pete Strange in 1994).
-The ‘Great British Jazz Band’ (GBJB), an all-star assembly recorded three albums for the celebrated 'Candid’ label of Alan Bates and only ceased performing regularly after Strange’s death in 2005.
+In late 1999 Fairweather replaced the legendary British trumpeter Kenny Baker in his ‘Best of British Jazz’ package (alongside trombonist Don Lusher from 2000-2006) and continued to co-lead the ‘Great British Jazz Band’ (founded with his close friend the late trombonist Pete Strange in 1994).
+The ‘Great British Jazz Band’ (GBJB), an all-star assembly recorded three albums for the ‘Candid’ label of Alan Bates and only ceased performing regularly after Strange’s death in 2005.
 The GBJB has been re-formed by Digby in 2016 with an all-new line-up.
-Meantime in 1995 Digby had formed a new band, his ‘Half Dozen’; a musical move which has been his central artistic project ever since.
+Meantime in 1995 Digby formed a new band, his ‘Half Dozen’; a musical move which has been his central artistic project ever since.
 The Half Dozen recorded their first album ‘Things ain’t what they used to be’ in 1998, played regular South Bank concerts, and began national touring alongside blues legend George Melly in January 2003.
-Since then his group has won the ‘British Jazz Award’ for ‘Top Small Group’ for ten years ('Some sort of a record surely?' says Digby!).
-During his five years with Melly, Fairweather (who has appeared on over eighty albums as leader and sideman since 1977) recorded three more with his new musical partner.
+Since then his group (in 2019) has won the ‘British Jazz Award’ for ‘Top Small Group’ for twelve years.
+During his six years with Melly, Fairweather (who has appeared on over eighty albums as leader and sideman since 1977) recorded three more with his new musical partner.
 The first of them, ‘Singing and Swinging the Blues’ (Robinwood 2003), was voted ‘Observer Record of the Week’ by the respected critic, author (and musician) Dave Gelly.
 At the time his Half Dozen’s second solo collection ‘Things ain’t what they used to be’ was also one of the top five choices for ‘CD of the year’ for Jazz Journal International’s then-editor Eddie Cook.

-After George Melly’s final performance in 2007 Digby began a new musical teaming with pop legend Paul Jones (The Manfreds, Blues Band et al) for the jazz-and-blues show called ‘Rocking in Rhythm’; a collaboration that continues today.
+After George Melly’s final performance in 2007 Digby began a new musical teaming with rock legend Paul Jones (The Manfreds, Blues Band et al) for the jazz-and-blues show called ‘Rocking in Rhythm’; a collaboration that continues today.
 After founding his own label ‘Rose Cottage Records’ in 2006 he has also continued to record prolifically; his latest issues include ‘To Frederick with Affection’ (a celebration of the music of Frederick Delius, commissioned by the Delius Society/RCR 004/2013 which has its London premier in September 2015) and ‘Chris Ellis; vocal with hot accompaniment’ (RCR005/2014); the first in the series ‘Digby Fairweather Archives’.
-His latest issue is 'The Definitive Duets vol. 1' with pianist Stan Barker which he considers his best work on-record.
+His latest issues are ‘The Definitive Duets vols.
+1/2’ with pianist Stan Barker which he considers his best work on-record.
 In 2020 Digby signed a worldwide contract with Acrobat Records for a series of new and retrospective albums, including ‘Notes from a Jazz Live Vol 1’ (2020) and ‘Notes from a Jazz Life Vol 2’ (2021).
 Please visit shop » to purchase.

-Today, after almost forty years in professional jazz, he continues to lead his beloved Half Dozen and ‘Premier Quartet’, sells out Ronnie Scott’s with every appearance, and also plays solo concerts for clubs and jazz festivals countrywide.
+Today, after almost fifty years in professional jazz, he continues to lead his beloved Half Dozen and ‘Premier Quartet’, sells out Ronnie Scott’s with every appearance, and also plays solo concerts for clubs and jazz festivals countrywide.
 A prolific award-winner, his honours include ‘BBC Jazz Society’s Musician of the Year’ (1979), BT Jazz Awards (Trumpet 1992/Services to jazz 1993), Benno Haussman Award for Services to Jazz (1993), and Freedoms of both London (1992) and his hometown Southend-on-Sea (in their ‘Millennium Roll of Honour’ 2000).
 In 2013 London’s ‘Worshipful Company of Musicians’ presented him with their ‘Lifetime Achievement Award’ for ‘Services to Jazz’; ‘a tremendous privilege’ says Digby, who in 2021 also received the All Party Political Jazz Group of the Houses of Commons and Lords’ ‘Special Award’. (‘Not quite sure for what’ he says!).
 He is currently President of ‘Ongar Jazz Club’ in his home county of Essex and has been Patron of the Birmingham International Jazz Festival since 2008.
 In 2009 as Founder of the National Jazz Archive he was presented with their ‘Special Award’ in celebration of the organization’s twenty-first anniversary.
 In 2015 Digby received the British Jazz Award (the ‘Jazz Oscars’) for ‘Services to Jazz’.

-After almost forty years in professional jazz Digby Fairweather remains – in the words of ‘The Stage’ – ‘just about the best ambassador the music could have’.
-The story goes on......
+After fifty years in professional jazz Digby Fairweather remains – in the words of ‘The Stage’ – ‘just about the best ambassador the music could have’.
+The story continues……